The Revenant reigns at the Baftas as Leonardo DiCaprio bags best actor award

 The Revenant has dominated the Baftas by winning three of the biggest awards including best actor for Leonardo DiCaprio.

-The outdoor epic was also named best film, while Alejandro Gonzalez Inarritu received the best director gong.
+The outdoor epic was also named best film, Alejandro Gonzalez Inarritu received the best director gong and it also received Baftas for cinematography and sound.

 DiCaprio, 41, hailed the influence of British actors on his career, including Tom Courtenay, Gary Oldman and his co-star Tom Hardy, as he collected his first Bafta.